kailash-manasarovar/statement/docs/timeline/2023/december.md

 - He tells me he's nervous because he usually sees me on the WhatsApp group and chatting with me directly is different.
 - He tells me about his children.
 He says he has three daughters and a son from two different marriages.
 He talks about how he is unhappy his daughters have no political inclinations.
 - The interaction goes on till the end of December.
-- Our interactions make it much clearer to me about who he is, or who this person wants me to think he is.
+- The communication make it much clearer to me about who he is, or who this person wants me to think he is, and I start to believe I have a boyfriend.

 ## Avila